Caphosol: Head and neck cancer

 Caphosol has also been associated with low occurrence and severity of oral mucositis in a registry of cancer patients.
 The registry data provide further evidence to support the use of Caphosol to treat oral mucositis and suggest that Caphosol is associated with a low occurrence and severity of oral mucositis with high adherence to treatment as well as high levels of satisfaction from both patients and physicians.

 The registry analysed the effects of Caphosol in head and neck cancer patients along with the frequency of patient dosing, adherence to treatment, and patient and physician global satisfaction assessments.
-Patients at risk of oral mucositis were given Caphosol and instructed to rinse 4-10 times daily depending on the severity of the mucositis.
+Patients at risk of oral mucositis were given Caphosol, and instructed to rinse 4–10 times daily, depending on the severity of the mucositis.
 Patients and physicians completed questionnaires on the symptoms of oral mucositis, mucositis severity and satisfaction with the treatment.

 The results showed that 88% of patients receiving chemotherapy and/or radiotherapy for head and neck cancer who had used Caphosol experienced no or low grade (mild-moderate) oral mucositis, and 44% experienced mild or no oral pain.
 Furthermore, the vast majority of head and neck cancer patients (79%) and physicians (78%) were satisfied with Caphosol as a treatment for mucositis.

-Cancer Therapy Mucositis in Children
+Cancer therapy mucositis in children

-A a prospective multicenter double blind randomized controlled trial showed no advantages for caphosol and statistically significantly more days of pain and analgesia use for the caphosol arm.
+A a prospective multicenter double-blind randomized controlled trial showed no advantages for caphosol, and statistically significantly more days of pain and analgesia use for the caphosol arm.